← Back to Characters

 One evening, as the wind stilled and the sky turned violet, the Entity appeared to both Zairen and Vohk.
 It manifested as a hovering parallax scar, a thinning of locality and inward collapse of structure.
 The experience brought no fear or worship, only a profound sense of inevitability and clarity.

 Zairen emerged with a new understanding: collapse was calibration rather than chaos.
-This insight became the foundation of the Church of the Infinite Maw.
-He founded the Church through presence and example alone and transformed his ruined birthplace into the Maw’s Crown, its central seat.
+This became the foundation of the Church of the Infinite Maw.
+He founded the Church through presence and example alone and transformed his ruined birthplace into the Maw's Crown, its central seat.
+The movement spread steadily among settler communities, disillusioned survivors, and post-war networks seeking meaning in endurance rather than restoration.

-Vesselborn Codex — Zairen Vaul
+VESSELBORN Codex - Zairen Vaul

 About Vesselborn